Your todo list:

-P1: Climb unprotected 5.8 to a R-facing corner with some 5.9, to a ledge.
-A long pitch.
+P1.
+Climb unprotected 5.8 to a right-facing corner with some 5.9, to a ledge.
+This is a long pitch.

-P3: Move a little left, then climb a continuous stretch of difficult face past 4 bolts through a bulge, and punch it to the belay.
-Brilliant climbing, 5.12b.
+P3.
+Move a little left, then climb a continuous stretch of difficult face past 4 bolts through a bulge, and punch it to the belay.
+This is brilliant climbing, 5.12b.
 There is a small flake which you crank on that may snap on somebody.

-P4: The crux pitch.
-Climb a difficult (5.12a) R-facing corner with poor pro (RPs, TCUs) past a bolt, then follow the bolts through some of the best face climbing in the canyon, very spicy 5.12 b or c.
+P4.
+This is the crux pitch.
+Climb a difficult (5.12a) right-facing corner with poor pro (RPs, TCUs) past a bolt, then follow the bolts through some of the best face climbing in the canyon, very spicy 5.12 b or c.
 The crux is a tenuous standup move on a tiny crystal, using a shallow, rounded crescent hold with your left hand and not much else.
-A long pitch ending at a nice ledge.
-Bolted on the lead.
+It is a long pitch ending at a nice ledge.
+This was bolted on the lead.
 Several very good climbers have backed down from this lead due to the fall potential from the crux.

-P5: Climb up, clip a bolt, then follow a corner to 2 more bolts protecting some 5.11- face moves.
-Perhaps a little runout.
+P5.
+Climb up, clip a bolt, then follow a corner to 2 more bolts protecting some 5.11- face moves.
+Perhaps it is a little runout.
 Belay over a small roof.

-P6: Move out and right with little gear, then up (5.10+) to a belay below the obvious, overhanging corner capped by a massive roof.
+P6.
+Move out and right with little gear, then go up (5.10+) to a belay below the obvious, overhanging corner capped by a massive roof.

-P9: (Optional) Climb a vague 5.11 hand crack to the only tree on the rim.
-Better to just walk left and solo off.
+P9.
+(Optional) Climb a vague 5.11 hand crack to the only tree on the rim.
+It is better to just walk left and solo off.

 I would recommend a stiff edging shoe for this climb.
 Also, catch it in the shade or when temperatures are crisp- it would be a total grease-fest if you tried it otherwise.
 Plan on 6 to 8 hours.

-One set RPs, one set Wireds, doubles TCUs .5 to 2 Camalot, one 3 Camalot.
-Haul line.
+One set RPs, one set Wireds, doubles TCUs, #0.5 to 2 Camalots, one# 3 Camalot, a haul line.
 All anchors are fixed and bomber, and it is possible to rappel the entire route.
 Expect runout climbing on anything from 5.8 to 5.12 terrain.